washington state child support

 How Is Child Support Calculated in Washington?

 The Washington State Support Schedule provides the standard basis for child support calculation.
-The court uses this formula to definite its terms, lay out the specifics, and come up with the final amount.
+The court uses this formula to define its terms, lay out the specifics, and calculate the final amount.

 The child’s age plays a significant role.
 After age 12, the court may modify the amount to account for the added expense of raising a teenager.